-However, 20E is also involved in the non-genomic pathway in certain insects where it involves the activation of the G-protein-coupled cell surface receptors, calcium signaling and protein kinase C (PKC).
-Involvement of PKA signaling cascade is necessary for the phosphorylation of the USP, the genomic pathway of the 20E-induced signaling pathway.
-Therefore, 20E-induces signaling pathway follows both, genomic and non-genomic signaling cascade to trigger gene expression.
+However, 20E is also involved in the non-genomic pathway in certain insects where it involves the activation of the G-protein-coupled cell surface receptors, calcium signaling, and protein kinase C (PKC).
+The involvement of PKA signaling cascade is necessary for the phosphorylation of the USP, the genomic pathway of the 20E-induced signaling pathway.
+Therefore, the 20E-induces signaling pathway follows both, genomic and non-genomic signaling cascades to trigger gene expression.

 In a study conducted in Drosophila melanogaster, it has been shown that 20E can bind to the dopamine/ecdysteroid receptor and promotes the formation of the cAMP formation, an intracellular second messenger that is formed from AMP.
 The membrane-bound adenylyl cyclase catalyzes the conversion of AMP to cAMP. cAMP, once formed, binds to the regulatory subunits of the PKA promoting dissociation of the PKA into two regulatory and two catalytic subunits; PAKR (regulatory subunit) and PKAC (catalytic subunit).